ebadedude/webrw/Readme.md

 License
 ---------------
 FREE LICENSE.
 You can use this software as you see fit just remember to give me some credit.
-The creator of this tool will bear no liability to any damage that comes from the use of this tool.
+The Author of this tool will bear no liability for any damage that results from the use of this tool.

 Prerequisites
 ---------------